 While the Plan provides for various forms of benefit payments, the benefit is first calculated as an Individual Life Pension.
-The initial annuity amounts described below may be offset by the value of the benefits you earned prior to February 1, 1976 in the Chevron Retirement Plan and Employee Savings Investment Plan or their predecessor plans.
+The initial annuity amounts described below may be offset by the value of the benefits you earned prior to February 1, 1976, in the Chevron Retirement Plan and Employee Savings Investment Plan or their predecessor plans.
 Any other payment form is determined on the basis of the initial Individual Life Pension amount and the Plan's Actuarial Factors.

-Your benefit will be based on the tables below, reduced by any offsets.
+If your employment ends on or after January 1, 2008, your benefit will be based on the table below, reduced by any offsets.
 Note that your Benefit Ratio is the result of dividing the number of your years of Credited Service by the number of your years of Benefit Eligibility Service.